Plenyx/PlenBotLogUploader/README.md

 # PlenBotLogUploader
-An open source uploader to dps.report which post the links in Twitch chat.
+An open source uploader to dps.report which post the links in Twitch chat or not, depending on the setting.

+*Maintained by Plenyx.*

-Requires .NET Framework 4.5
+**Requires .NET Framework 4.5**